 Consistent recycling helps to conserve resources.
 DICOTA focuses on sustainable alternatives when selecting materials.
-The main material for our SCALE collection as well as for the SELECT collection is made out of 100% mechanically recycled PET.
+The main material for our Eco BASE, Eco SCALE as well as for the Eco SELECT collection is made out of 100% mechanically recycled PET.
 This material reduces burdens on the environment without compromising on quality, look and feel.

 MECHANICAL PET RECYCLING PROCESS